cdisc-org/cdisc-rules-engine/README.md

 To obtain an api key, please follow the instructions found here: <https://wiki.cdisc.org/display/LIBSUPRT/Getting+Started%3A+Access+to+CDISC+Library+API+using+API+Key+Authentication>.
 Please note it can take up to an hour after sign up to have an api key issued

 - an additional local rule `-lr` flag can be added to the update-cache command that points to a directory of local rules.
 This adds the rules contained in the directory to the cache.
 It will not update the cache from library when `-lr` is specified.
+A `-lri` local rules ID must be given when -lr is used to ID your rules in the cache.

-          `python core.py update-cache -lr 'path/to/directory'`
+          `python core.py update-cache -lr 'path/to/directory' -lri 'CUSTOM123"`

-- to remove these local rules from to the cache, the remove rules `-rr` flag is added to update-cache to remove local rules from the cache.
+- to remove local rules from to the cache, remove rules `-rlr` is added to update-cache to remove local rules from the cache.
+A previously used local_rules_id can be specified to remove all local rules with that ID from the cache or the keyword 'ALL' is reserved to remove all local rules from the cache.

-          `python core.py update-cache -rr`
+          `python core.py update-cache -rlr 'CUSTOM123'`

-**- list-rules** - list rules available in the cache
+**- list-rules** - list published rules available in the cache

-- list all rules:
+- list all published rules:

       `python core.py list-rules`